 The New York State Law prohibits smoking in a school building and on school property.
-Smoking is always prohibited in the school building, on its parking lot and playing fields.
+Smoking is prohibited at all times in the school building, on its parking lot and playing fields.
 This prohibition applies to faculty, staff, parents, and all visitors to the school.